 I didn’t make the world this way, it was like this when I got here and I choose to survive here.
 That doesn’t mean I advocate contributing to the mess either.

 There is no I in team?
-Pardon me, but there isn’t one in ‘f**k you’ either, and I’ve certainly heard that more than I’d have cared to.
+Pardon me, but there isn’t one in “fuck you” either, and I’ve certainly heard that more than I’d have cared to.
+(If there are those who are interpreting that sentence as meaning that I have a problem with the idea of teams or teamwork, it’s because that’s what they want to do, as they’ve not yet read or comprehended the entirety of this post. )

 The collective needs the collective.
 The collective needs WE to survive, lemmings need other lemmings in order to know where to go.
 I can tell them where to go and how to get there.
 According to Wikipedia, not that I would rely solely on Wikipedia for cold hard facts of anything, but according to Wikipedia, the metaphorical idea that lemmings commit mass suicide is also incorrect.
-I wouldn’t know and it doesn’t matter for this discussion, point being that according to someone, somewhere, what we all think about lemmings is wrong too.
+I wouldn’t know and it doesn’t matter for this discussion, the point being that according to someone, somewhere, what we all think about lemmings is wrong too.
 For the sake of this discourse, lemmings need other lemmings in order to know where to go.
 The collective needs the collective in order to sustain itself.
-‘I’ is a dirty word in our society.
+“I” is a dirty word in our society.
+Society has demonized the idea of the individual, until that moment when they are “I”, every time.
+What that also usually means is that they want something you have.